rexim/rexim.me/posts/emacs-as-bookmark-manager-links.md

         ;; Returning result.
         result))

-So, the last function is `rc/straight-string` which helps us to remove redundant whitespace characters.
+So, the last function is `straight-string` which helps us to remove redundant whitespace characters.
 Here is its implementation:

-    (defun rc/straight-string (s)
+    (defun straight-string (s)
       ;; Spliting the string and then concatenating it back.
       (mapconcat '(lambda (x) x) (split-string s) " "))